stormpath/express-stormpath/docs/registration.rst

     {
       web: {
         register: {
-          enable: true,   // Explicit enable, if not using { web: true }
+          enable: true,   // Explicit enable, if not using { website: true }
           uri: '/signup',  // Use a different URL
           nextUri: '/',    // Where to send the user to, if auto login is enabled
           fields: {